Psoriasis: Treatment Options to Manage Your Symptoms & Skin

 The Latest Treatments: Biologics Agents

-Medications may include adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), golimumab (Simponi), secukinumab (Cosentyx), ixekizumab Taltz, and ustekinumab (Stelara).
+Medications may include adalimumab (Humira) and the biosimilar adalimumab-atto Amjevita, etanercept (Enbrel), infliximab (Remicade), golimumab (Simponi), secukinumab (Cosentyx), ixekizumab Taltz, and ustekinumab (Stelara).
 Prior to starting biologics, patients must be screened for tuberculosis (TB).
-Some biologics can be given at home via a pen for subcutaneous injection, while some treatments require a office visit for IV injection.
+Some biologics can be given at home via a pen for subcutaneous injection, while some treatments require an office visit for IV injection.
 Treatments can costs several thousand dollars per month, and may increase the risk for certain types of infections, including tuberculosis (TB).

 Don't Let Psoriasis Settle: Fight Back